cod-cs-club/codcsclub/README.md

 This project is made with [Next.js 12.2+](https://nextjs.org/) and requires [Node.js 16+](https://nodejs.org/en/).
 To get started, run `npm install` to install all dependencies, then run `npm run dev` to start the development server.
 Open [http://localhost:3000](http://localhost:3000) with your browser to view the site.

+Important configuration settings can be changed in the `config.json` file.

 ## Other Technologies

 This project uses the following notable technologies/packages: